Permanent Disability Ratings & Your NC Claim

 How does a permanent impairment rating affect my NC settlement?

 The rating is one of several factors influencing settlement value.
 A higher rating generally supports a higher settlement because it documents permanent harm.
-However, the impact on your daily life and work is often more influential than the percentage itself.
+However, the impact on your daily life and work -- and a vocational expert's analysis of lost earning capacity -- is often more influential than the percentage itself.

 Can I get a second opinion on my impairment rating?

 Yes.
-If you believe your rating does not accurately reflect your limitations, you can request an evaluation from another qualified physician.
-A second opinion may result in a different assessment.
+If you believe your rating does not accurately reflect your limitations, request an evaluation from another qualified specialist.
+Different physicians may apply the AMA Guides differently, and a more thorough evaluation may yield a higher, better-supported rating.

 When is the impairment rating assigned?